Do you have a question about Properties & Pathways’ process, investment model or expertise? Try finding the answer in our frequently asked questions.

 There is no upper limit to investment, however, the cost of the property will ultimately determine how much is necessary in order to secure it.
 Properties & Pathways always gives preference to repeat investors (to reward their continuing loyalty) after which they accept investment parcels on a first come first serve basis.

-This is subject to change, dependent on the property being syndicated.
+*This is subject to change and dependent on the property being syndicated.
 As such, we reserve the right to change the minimum investment threshold at any time without prior notice.
+We may consider lower investment amounts in particular circumstances.

-You need to be a “wholesale investor” to facilitate an investment with Property and Pathways Pty Ltd. You will meet the eligibility criteria of a wholesale investor if you:
+The majority of our investors are “wholesale investors”.
+You will meet the eligibility criteria of a wholesale investor if you:

 - Have assets of at least $2.5 million; or